stashed/docs/docs/guides/latest/platforms/rook.md

 section_menu_id: guides
 ---

-# Using Stash with Rook Storage Service
+# Using Stash with Rook Managed Ceph Storage

-This guide will show you how to use Stash to backup and restore volumes of a Kubernetes workload in [Rook](https://rook.io/) storage service.
-Here, we are going to backup a volume of a Deployment into [AWS S3](https://aws.amazon.com/s3/) compatible [Rook Object Storage](https://rook.io/docs/rook/v1.0/ceph-object.html).
-Then, we are going to show how to restore this volume into a PersistentVolumeClaim of [Rook Object Storage](https://rook.io/docs/rook/v1.0/ceph-object.html).
+This guide will show you how to use Stash to backup and restore volumes of a Kubernetes workload in [Rook](https://rook.io/) managed Ceph storage.
+Here, we are going to backup a volume of a Deployment into [AWS S3](https://aws.amazon.com/s3/) compatible [Ceph Object Storage](https://rook.io/docs/rook/v1.0/ceph-object.html).
+Then, we are going to show how to restore this volume into a PersistentVolumeClaim of [Ceph Object Storage](https://rook.io/docs/rook/v1.0/ceph-object.html).
 We are going to also re-deploy deployment using this recovered volume.

 ## Before You Begin